-To what minimum extent are sustainable investments with an environmental objective alignating with the EU Taxonomy?
+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-As shown in the graphs below, 0% of the Fund's investments are sustainable investments with environmental objective that align with the EU Taxonomy.
+As shown in the graphs below, 0% of the Fund's investments are sustainable investments with an environmental objective that align with the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy related activities to comply with the EU Taxonomy3?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?

-Yes:

-In fossil gas In nuclear energy
+Yes: In fossil gas In nuclear energy